+ 44 7799485059

 - A regular weekly session time is set to ensure you work consistently and progressively on your challenges.

-- Unlike with a friend or a family member, you can freely discuss your diffuculties without worrying about any effect on your therapist.
+- Unlike with a friend or a family member, you can freely discuss your diffuculties without worrying about the person you are talking to.

 - The help that you get is professional and confidentiality is taken care of.